 Q. Do you teach classes?

-Q. How did you get into FX?
+Q. How did you get special effects makeup?

-Q. I want to become the most fantastic FX artist in the world.
+Q. I want to become the most fantastic FX makeup artist in the world.
 Should I go to school?

-Q. I really really really really really want to be an FX artist and I don't know how to start.
+Q. I really really really really want to be an FX artist and I don't know how to start.